cwland/penpal-ai/README.md

 ### Pop-out window

-Click the **⧉** icon in the popup header to open PenPal in a dedicated floating window.
-The window carries over your current draft and stays open across tab navigation.
+Choose **Pop-Out** from the toolbar menu to open PenPal in a dedicated floating window.
+It picks up any highlighted text when opened and stays open across tab navigation.

-### Full browser tab
+### Full screen tab

 Open PenPal as a full browser tab two ways:

-- Click the **🗖 expand icon** in the popup header.
+- Choose **Full Screen** from the toolbar menu.
 - Right-click the PenPal toolbar icon and choose **🗖 Open PenPal AI in new tab**.

-The tab opens a two-column layout — input controls on the left, the AI result on the right — with all the same features as the popup.
+The tab opens a two-column layout — input controls on the left, the AI result on the right — with all the same features as the side panel and pop-out.
 You can bookmark or pin the tab to keep PenPal always one click away.

 ---